Salman-080/HomeDecor_Server/README.md

 - Open the terminal
 - input command "npm i"
-- then input command "nodemon index.js" to run the server side
+- then input command "nodemon index.js" to run the server